HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 ## Introduction
-This notebook demonstrates an analysis of 16 years of Rossi X-ray Timing Explorer (RXTE) Proportional Counter Array (PCA) spectra of Eta Car.
+This notebook demonstrates an analysis of archival Rossi X-ray Timing Explorer (RXTE) Proportional Counter Array (PCA) data, particularly spectra of Eta Car.

 The RXTE archive contains standard data products that can be used without re-processing the data.
 These are described in detail in the [RXTE ABC guide](https://heasarc.gsfc.nasa.gov/docs/xte/abc/front_page.html).